ibm-cloud-docs/discovery-data/nlu.md

 ![Shows the declaration with the terms Governments and King of Great Britain highlighted.](images/nlu-rich-view.png)

-From the JSON view of the document, you can see the underlying JSON structure for the entity mentions.
+From the JSON view of the document, you can see the underlying JSON structure of the entity mentions.

 ![Shows the JSON view of the Systems of Government and King of Great Britain entities that are identified in the document](images/nlu-json-view.png)